allegro/allegro.tech/_posts/2015-03-29-Reasons-why-to-learn-groovy.md

+---
+layout: post
-# 7 reasons why Java developer should consider learning Groovy
+title: 7 reasons why Java developer should consider learning Groovy
+author: michal.tydryszewski
+tags: [java, groovy, functional language]
+---

-Groovy is a dynamic, object-oriented programming language for Java platform.
-Its name comes from slang, where "groovy" means "cool", "amazing" or "fashionable".
+Groovy is a dynamic, object-oriented programming language for the Java platform.
+Its name comes from slang, where “groovy” means “cool”, “amazing” or “fashionable”.
 This programming language was designed to be so, but is it still *groovy* nowadays?
-Creator of Groovy, James Strachan, after seeing a book "Programming in Scala", admitted that he wouldn't have created Groovy if he had known anything about Scala.
+Creator of Groovy, James Strachan, admitted that he wouldn’t have created Groovy if he had known anything about Scala.
 But his project started living its own life.
-Let's take a look what it has to offer us now.
+Let’s take a look what it has to offer us now.

-### It's easy for Java developer
+### It’s easy for Java developer
 Groovy is easy.
 Most of the code you write in Java will compile and work as expected.
-Sure, sometimes you'll get surprised by Groovy's behaviour, but such cases are very limited.
+Sure, sometimes you’ll get surprised by Groovy’s behaviour, but such cases are very limited.
 E.g.
-== operator won't compare instances but call equals method instead.
-Isn't it more intuitive though?
+== operator won’t compare instances but call equals method instead.
+Isn’t it more intuitive though?

-Learning curve for Groovy is flat, it won't be challenging for someone who is fluent with Java.
+Learning curve for Groovy is flat, it won’t be challenging for someone who is fluent with Java.
-Also you don't need to learn everything new from Groovy — you can discover new features step by step, so you won't get overwhelmed.
+Also you don’t need to learn everything new from Groovy — you can discover new features step by step, so you won’t get overwhelmed.

-### Groovy's syntax is groovy
+### Groovy’s syntax is groovy
 Groovy was thought and designed to be less *verbose* than Java.
 Unnecessary semicolons, lots of syntactic sugar make you write faster and also without worrying about most of boiler plate code.
-Let's
+Let’s
 compare:

 ```groovy